Internal Gear Hub Theory

 The third stage has its input at the sun gear and output through the planet cage, transposing the entire range downward to double the number of available ratios.

-The Rohloff Speedhub is the most versatile, and by far, the most expensive internal hub available as of this writing.
-It revives desirable features of the classic internal-gear hubs – oil lubrication, weight-optimized construction – but it prices itself out of the urban-cycling market.
+Kindernay also makes a 15-speed hub, but with a different technology: a single 7-speed stage and a 2-speed stage.
+The Rohloff Speedhub and Kindernay XIV are the most versatile, and by far, the most expensive internal hubs available as of this writing.
+They revive desirable features of the classic internal-gear hubs – oil lubrication, weight-optimized construction – but price themselves out of the urban-cycling market.
 Rohloff engineering of a hub with 7 somewhat more widely-spaced speeds would be an interesting prospect.

 The Shimano 11-speed